 Figure 2: Distribution of Posts, Photos, and Comments for Day of DH 2009

-The participants described their 2009 ay in the ife of igital umanities with a total of 668 posts, 434 images, and 181 comments.
+The participants described their 2009 “Day in the Life of Digital Humanities” with a total of 668 posts, 434 images, and 181 comments.
 The distribution of these items among different blogs is illustrated in the above graph, where the x-axis represents the count of items in a blog and the y-axis represents how many blogs had each count.
 This basic analysis reveals that the majority of blogs (twenty-six) contained about six posts in each.
 Many blogs had ten or fewer posts, but there were a few blogs with as many as eighteen posts.
 The graph also shows that several blogs had a fairly large number of images.
 However, as many as twenty-two blogs included no images.
 We don't know whether exclusively textual entries were intended or if any technical problems discouraged participants from sharing images.
 The number of comments per blog follows a similar pattern.
 Perhaps in a future event, something can be done to encourage more images and comments.

 3.2 The Tagging

 While keeping the tags applied by participants, we decided after the event to add a common set of classification terms to the data.
 Before this could be done a consistent system had to be developed, beginning with the decision of whether to pursue a controlled vocabulary or free text.
-WordPress both: 'categories' for controlled vocabularies and 'tags' for free text.
+WordPress uses its own terms for both: 'categories' for controlled vocabularies and 'tags' for free text.
 Free text tagging was decided against, as the dataset and range of subjects covered within the Day of DH 2009 was too small to benefit from it.
 Instead, a controlled vocabulary was created.

 The first step in establishing a controlled vocabulary is determining a level of specificity (Taylor 2005).
 Should categories be very specific or more general?
 While the former offers a finer description of its text, the latter is less time-consuming and less prone to error.
 With the Day of DH 2009 tag set, we pursued a more general set of umbrella terms.
 Going through a partial set of results, overarching concepts were identified until the set was at saturation.
 In the first draft, concepts were hierarchical, with relatively abstract top-level headings such as "actions" and "events".
 As we began to work with this approach, we realized that it was more specific and complex than the project required, and by the final version the hierarchies were mostly flattened and considerably more direct.
 Finally, it was decided that terms should define explicit concepts and avoid those which are implicit.
 For example, location and time were categorized only when they were part of the content.
 In these and other examples, for the indexer to extrapolate data not in the text would be to risk introducing inconsistencies.
 This choice for broad specificity appears to have been an appropriate one, as we were able to keep the classification process in the purview of just one coder, which benefited the consistency of the task.